-Having previously worked in the travel industry, I get a lot of emails asking which websites I use to book travel, what companies and products I recommend, where to sign-up for airline and hotel loyalty programs and even how to start a blog.
+Having previously worked in the travel industry, I get a lot of emails asking which credit cards to get, which websites I use to book travel, what companies and products I recommend, and even how to start a blog.
 So I created this travel resources page to help you plan your travel, save money, start a blog, and more.

 All companies listed here are resources I personally have used and recommend.

 Disclosure: Some of the links on this page are affiliate links.
 You help support this blog in an easy, no-cost to you, “Hey, we love ya” way.
 Thanks for your support!